dneimke/simple-coding/docs/user-workflow.md

    - If no session is currently active (i.e., the timer is stopped and no elapsed time is recorded), the "Load Game" button on the Log page becomes available.
    - Clicking "Load Game" retrieves the saved game state from `localStorage` and restores the events and elapsed time to the application.

+5. **Direct Navigation (Deep Linking)**:
+   - The application supports direct navigation to specific views using URL hash fragments.
+   - Users can bookmark specific views or share links that go directly to a particular view.
+   - Available deep links:
+     - `index.html#event-capture` - Navigate to the Event Capture view
+     - `index.html#log` - Navigate to the Log view (requires an active game)
+     - `index.html#configure` - Navigate to the Configure view
+     - `index.html#saved-games` - Navigate to the Saved Games view
+   - The navigation system will automatically redirect to the Event Capture view if trying to access the Log view without an active game.

-5. **Reviewing a Game**:
+6. **Reviewing a Game**:
    - The user can review the game by navigating to the Match Review page.
    - The timeline panel displays all recorded events, and the video player allows synchronized playback of the match footage.
+   - From the Match Review page, deep links allow returning directly to specific views in the main application.

 This flow ensures that users can efficiently manage game sessions while preventing conflicts between active and saved states.
+For more details on the navigation system, see [Navigation](navigation.md).